Question: "Is there any spiritual significance to goosebumps?"

 People may experience goosebumps, even in warm environs, during moments of intense emotion, extraordinary inspiration, and spiritual arousal.
 Some people have suggested that these goosebumps are a “message from God” or that goosebumps hold some spiritual meaning.
 But the Bible gives us no evidence to indicate any spiritual significance to goosebumps.

 Some people may indeed experience goosebumps when the Holy Spirit moves in their lives or speaks to their hearts; after all, these are exceptional and awe-inspiring moments.
 We are spiritual, emotional, and physical beings.
 Body, soul, and spirit are mysteriously interconnected, and thus we can sometimes expect physical reactions to spiritual experiences.
-But the physical reaction is not proof of spiritual work of God.
+But the physical reaction is not proof of the spiritual work of God.

 Believers ought to be aware that there is no biblical foundation upon which to claim goosebumps as a sign of God’s presence or any other spiritual indicator.
 We live by faith, not by sight—or by feeling.
 We don’t put stock in vibrations, energies, or emotions.
 At the same time, we can rest assured that there’s nothing adverse about feeling goosebumps during times of worship or other inspirational moments of fellowship with God.
 We can relish and even celebrate the body’s natural reaction to a living God who interacts with His people, while being careful not to attribute spiritual value to a purely physical response.